-Degree/certificate-seeking students are expected to have a high school diploma or the equivalent of a high school diploma (GED or HiSet).
+Degree/certificate-seeking students are expected to have a high school diploma or an Illinois High School Diploma (formerly GED).
 Completion of the equivalent of a high school diploma in a home school setting also is acceptable.

 Students enrolling in transfer programs must meet the minimum admission requirements under Illinois Public Act 86-0954.
 Requesting that your high school transcript be sent to the college allows your academic advisor to make sure that you have met those requirements.
 If you have not, the college offers equivalent courses to help you meet the minimum admission requirements.